PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 12:24:26
+Last updated: 2024-04-02 12:26:29
-Random Quote: May all beings have happy minds. - The Buddha
+Random Quote: We shall never know all the good that a simple smile can do. - Mother Teresa